Skip to main content

 • Will I have an advisor assigned to me once I am accepted into the PhD program?

-As part of the application process, candidates are asked to identify up to three specific faculty members at UChicago with whom they would be interested in working with if admitted to the program.
-In your candidate statement, we encourage you to provide further insight as to why you’ve selected these faculty members in your application.
-Upon admission, students will be assigned a primary advisor from our Committee on Data Science (CODAS).
-As our program follows a committee model, your primary advisor may or may not be your dissertation advisor but rather a resource and mentor to support your initial study in the PhD program.
+As part of the application process, candidates are asked to identify three faculty members from our Committee on Data Science (CODAS) with whom they would be interested in working with if admitted to the program.
+In your candidate statement, we encourage you to provide further insight as to why you’ve selected these individuals as part of your application.
+Based on each person’s preferences and areas of interest, admitted students will be assigned a primary advisor who will help support your curriculum plan, research goals, and other on campus opportunities within the first year.
+As our program follows a committee model, your primary advisor may serve as your dissertation advisor but that is not guaranteed.
+Therefore, your primary advisor can also help facilitate opportunities to work with other faculty members for the remainder of your doctoral study.

 • How and when do you select a mentor/thesis committee?